-- Earn 30,000 American AAdvantage miles after you spend just $3,000 on your card within the first three months
+- Earn 70,000 American AAdvantage miles after you spend just $4,000 on your card within the first four months

 - Earn 2 AAdvantage® miles per $1 spent on eligible American Airlines®, telecommunications, car rental, and gas station purchases, plus 1 mile per dollar on all other purchases

-The Blue for Business® Credit Card from American Express OPEN
+Blue Business℠ Plus Credit Card from American Express

 - No annual fee

-- 0% APR on balance transfers for nine months
+- 0% APR on balance transfers for 15 months

 SimplyCash® Business Card from American Express